mattmallencode/crm/README.md

 "Database" in this context refers to the set of records belong to a team, either its contacts or deals.

-A user must be able to interface with their team's databases and achieve all of the basic CRUD operations with their team's records by interacting with the web app i.e. forms and buttons, not SQL.
+A user must be able to interface with their team's databases and achieve all of the basic CRUD operations with their team's records by interacting with the web app i.e. forms and buttons.

-**For Contacts**

-For create operations users must provide at least an email for the new contact (all other data is optional).
-For create and update operations user must provide a unique email address i.e. they can not update the email of an existing contact to match the email of another contact.

-**For Deals**

-For create operations users must provide at least a name and goal for the new deal (all other data is optional).
-For update operations, a user can not update a goal of a deal.
-If the user changes the deal stage to "closed" they must provide a closed amount, thereafter the deal stage and closed amount will not be able to be updated for that record.

 #### User Profile and Logout